mdacach/mdacach/README.md

 # Introduction

-My name is Matheus, a Software Engineer specializing in Algorithms and Data Structures.
+My name is Matheus, I am a Backend Software Engineer, looking for a new remote role.
 I have been self-learning Computer Science for around 5 years now.
 I am particularly good with Algorithms and Data Structures, having competed in [ICPC](https://icpc.global/) twice.
 I was selected for, and am currently enrolled in [EPIC Institute of Technology](https://epic-institute.io/about-epic-institute.html), more specifically [Real-Time Backend](https://epic-institute.io/programmes-overview/real-time-backend/) track.
-I am currently looking for Backend Engineer remote positions.
 Check out my [LinkedIn profile](https://www.linkedin.com/in/matheus-cardoso-dev/) for more information.

 # Sections